RamezIssac/django-erp-framework/docs/source/index.rst

 Features
 --------

-- A responsive dashboard built on top of Django's admin.
+- Default Base models to build on your implementation
 - Reporting Engine that filters and compute several types of reports with simple lines of code.
-- A charting capabilities to turn reports into attractive charts.
+- Charting capabilities to turn reports into attractive charts.
-- A widget system to display reports and its charts on dashboard home , or on object's `view` pages.
+- widget system to display reports and its charts on dashboard home , or on object's `view` pages.
 - Tools and goodies to extend and customize the framework behavior from top to bottom.
 - Python 3.6 / 3.7 / 3.8
 - Django 2.2 / 3.0